Skip Global navigation and goto content

 Staffing

 A wide variety of professional and paraprofessional public health staff provide services within the program areas.
-These include Board Certified Physicians, Registered Nurses, Advanced Practitioner Registered Nurse, Nutritionists, Epidemiologists, Dentists, Pharmacists, Health Educators, Disease Intervention Specialists, Sanitarians and Environmental Engineers, and various other health care workers.
+These include physicians, registered nurses, licensed practical nurses, nutritionists, epidemiologists, dentists, pharmacists, health educators, disease intervention specialists, sanitarians, and various other disciplines.

 Funding

-DOH-Broward services are funded through a combination of Federal, State and Local Funding Sources.
-Local funding sources include: local grants, fees and Broward County Board of County Commission Funding.
+DOH-Broward services are funded through a combination of federal, state and local funding sources.
+Local funding sources include: local grants, fees and Broward County Board of County Commissioners funding.

 Public Health Outcomes

 At the national level, public health goals are guided by the U.S. Centers for Disease Control Healthy People 2030.
-The state of Florida Priorities for improving public health are addressed through a variety of plans including the Florida Department of Health’s Long Range Program Plan, the State Health Improvement Plan (SHIP) and Our Priorities
+The state of Florida Priorities for improving public health are addressed through a variety of plans including the Florida Department of Health’s Long Range Program Plan, the State Health Improvement Plan (SHIP), and the Agency Strategic Plan 2016-2021-agencystrategicplan-final.pdf (floridahealth.gov).

 The Broward County Community Health Improvement Plan (CHIP) aligns with the State Plans and the Florida Department of Health in Broward County Strategic Plan and Florida Department of Health in Broward County Workforce Development Plan.